 The following criteria may be used when considering special permission requests or revocation: class size, attendance, academic effort, behavior, and outstanding charges.
 A secondary student (grades 9-12) may only request Special Permission at the start of the school year.
 Transfers involving athletics will be in accordance with Kentucky High School Athletic Association By-Laws.
-A secondary student (9-12), once approved and attending Madisonville North Hopkins or Hopkins County Central, may not transfer back to the school exited during the same school year except for special permission educational reasons approved by from the Superintendent or an address change.
+A secondary student (9-12), once approved and attending Madisonville North Hopkins or Hopkins County Central, may not transfer back to the school exited during the same school year educational reasons approved by the Superintendent or an address change.